wezside/Toolkit/README.md

 ---------

 A component architecture for pure Actionscript components to allow for easy integration with the [StyleManager](http://github.com/wezside/Toolkit/blob/master/src/com/wezside/utilities/manager/styleManager/StyleManager.as "StyleManager").

+*Features*
-Support for visual states and a runtime style SWF similar to Flex Runtime CSS is the key to a UIElement.
-It also supports the use of this component with MXML syntax.
+* Support for visual states and a runtime style SWF similar to Flex Runtime CSS
+* Decorator support for shape, layout and scrollbar

 [Modulo](http://github.com/wezside/Modulo "Modulo") supports the auto loading of such a style SWF and injects instances into modules for ease of use.

 [MockUIElement Example](http://github.com/wezside/Toolkit/blob/master/src/test/com/wezside/components/MockUIElementExample.as  "MockUIElementExample")